Central Oregon Community College offers a variety of academic and support services designed to foster student success.

 Academic Advising (CAP Services)

-Before registering for classes, new certificate- and degree-seeking students and students who have attended the College for less than a year participate in small-group advising sessions.
-After the first advising session, students are assigned an advisor in their declared major and emailed the advisor’s contact information.
-Students are required to meet with their advisor to develop academic and career plans before the next term’s registration.
-All certificate- and degree-seeking students are required to meet with their advisor at least once a year.
+Before registering for classes, new certificate-and-degree seeking students are required to attend an advising session.
+After the first advising session, students are assigned an advisor in their declared program and emailed the advisor's contact information.
+Students are required to meet with their advisor to develop long-range academic and career plans before the next term's registration.
+Students are required to meet with their advisor at least once a year, although the advisor may require the student to meet more frequently depending on the student’s situation.

-Students may request a specific advisor or a change in advisors if they change their major.
+Students may request a specific advisor or a change in advisor if they change their major.
 Students not seeking a certificate or degree are not required to meet with an advisor but are welcome to meet with a CAP Services advisor.
 Contact CAP Services at 541-383-7200 or stop by Cascades Hall for advising options.

 Associated Students of COCC (ASCOCC)

 ASCOCC provides students with opportunities for governance, advocacy, and social programming.
 The council allocates student fees, appoints students to campus governing committees, advocates for the entire student body, and provides diverse social and educational programs and services.
 The ASCOCC council offers a limited number of paid positions each year.

-Contact ASCOCC at 541-383-7595 or visit the ASCOCC website to find out about current activities and how to get more involved with the student council.
+Contact ASCOCC at 541-383-7595 or visit the ASCOCC page to find out about current activities and how to get more involved with the student council.

 Bobcat Web Account

-Students use their online Bobcat Web Account to access account information, including balances, financial aid, registration, degree requirements, student ID, personal contact information, etc.
+Students use their online Bobcat Web Account to access account information, including balances, financial aid, registration, degree requirements, student identification, personal contact information, etc.